- Forms of Address

 A: When a foreign chief of state or head of government visits the United States, the Secret Service provides security for them from entry in the United States through departure.
 This includes not only Washington, D.C. but anywhere in the United States they may travel.

-A foreign minister is provided security by the State Department’s Diplomatic Security (DS) Service.
+A foreign minister may be provided security by the State Department’s Diplomatic Security (DS) Service.
 DS may also provide security for foreign dignitaries who are not foreign ministers.
-For example, Prince Charles and his wife Camilla, the Duchess of Cornwall, were provided security by DS during their visit to the United States.
+These requests are handled directly through security organizations.